 Safety and handling

-Activated base metal catalysts (ABMCs) are prepared by the caustic leaching of alloys containing aluminum and a catalytic base metal.
+Activated metal catalysts (AMCs) are prepared by the caustic leaching of alloys containing aluminum and a catalytic base metal.
 This leaching process removes most of the aluminum, leaving behind a hydrogen-rich skeletal framework of the catalytic metal.
 After this activation, the catalyst is washed and stored under water.
 The protective layer of water over the catalyst is caustic; therefore contact of this solution with eyes, skin and clothing should be avoided.
-Appropriate personal protection equipment, such as goggles (preferably a face-shield or goggles with side shields), gloves, an easy-to-remove flame-retardant lab coat and flame-retardant boots, should be used by those handling ABMCs.
+Appropriate personal protection equipment, such as goggles (preferably a face-shield or goggles with side shields), gloves, an easy-to-remove flame-retardant lab coat and flame-retardant boots, should be used by those handling AMCs.
 Contact lenses should not be worn.

 Eye splashes must be flushed immediately with large amounts of water, while occasionally lifting the upper and lower lids.
 An examination must then be made by a qualified medical practitioner, such as an optician, to make sure that all particles have been removed.
 Skin that comes into contact with this solution must also be washed immediately with large amounts of water and any soaked clothing must be removed.
 It is always recommended that you then seek appropriate medical attention from a qualified medical practitioner.
 For safety reasons, the material safety data sheet (MSDS) for the chosen ABMC must be read before handling the catalyst.